Flowing Hair Large Cents Mintage

-The large cent denomination was underway in 1793 with the Flowing Hair design.
-Within the course of just a single year, the original design was modified with a new reverse, and then the obverse design was also changed to create a new series.
-These early cents are extremely scarce and the life-long focus of some advanced collectors.
+The inception of the large cent denomination in 1793 marked the debut the Flowing Hair Cent.
+Within a year, the original design underwent a transformation, introducing a new reverse.
+The obverse design was also changed to create a new series.
+These early cents are incredibly scarce and the life-long focus of some advanced collectors.

 The obverse design features an early impression of Liberty, facing right.
-Her hair is swept directly back as if by wind and her face carries an unusual impression.
-This appearance led many to refer to this as “frightened Liberty”.
-The inscription “Liberty” above and the date “1793” below complete the obverse design, which was engraved by Henry Voigt.
+Her hair is swept directly back as if by wind, and her face carries an unusual impression.
+This appearance led many to refer to this as “frightened Liberty.”
+The inscription “LIBERTY” above and the date “1793” below complete the obverse design engraved by Henry Voigt.

-The original obverse design carried a ring of 15 interlocked links within a chain, surrounding the denomination “One Cent”, which was also expressed as a fraction.
-The words “United States of America” surround.
+The original obverse design carried a ring of 15 interlocked links within a chain, surrounding the denomination “ONE CENT.”
+The denomination is also expressed as a fraction, “1/100.”
+The words “UNITED STATES OF AMERICA” are inscribed around the coin.
 This early design received criticism since the chain could be mistaken for different symbolism than intended.
 A revised reverse design featured a wreath with sprays of berries surrounding the denomination.
-Further modification would come in the subsequent series.
+A further modification would also come in the subsequent series.

 • The overall number of coins minted was a mere 99,456 pieces across both designs.

-• The 1793 Chain Cent is the scarcer, and also enjoys stronger demand.
+• The 1793 Chain Cent is the scarcest in the series and has a strong demand.

-• The Wreath Cent includes a famous variety known as the “Strawberry leaf” reverse.
+• The 1793 Wreath Cent includes a famous variety known as the “Strawberry Leaf” obverse with only 4 known examples.

 IssueMintage